 Use it in the same way that you would use pure vanilla extract.

 While some may argue that browned butter is not a spice, the truth is that it serves the purpose of one in the recipes that require it.
 Browned butter is a great addition to the chocolate chip cookie.
-It helps to create a rich butterscotch note that pairs well with the chocolate and the brown sugar as well as with the toasted notes that comprise a major part of the cookie’s overall flavor profile.
+It helps to create a rich butterscotch note that pairs well with the chocolate and the brown sugar, as well as with the toasted notes that comprise a major part of the cookie’s overall flavor profile.

 Salt is an important ingredient in many baked goods.
 Its savory quality enhances sweet flavors.
 That is as true for chocolate chip cookies as it is for other sweet preparations.
 The purer the salt, the better.
-The best salt to use for chocolate chip cookies is pure sea salt as its flavor will be simply briny and oceanic.
-Its intensity can help to enhance the other flavors present in a chocolate chip cookie dough.
+The best salt to use for chocolate chip cookies is pure sea salt, as its flavor will be simply briny and oceanic.
+Its intensity can help to enhance the other flavors present in chocolate chip cookie dough.